Traces of the Slavic deity can still be found in Prague.

 National revivalist writer Alois Jirásek mentions this in his 1894 book Old Czech Legends, still popular today: “During the time of snow and ice, long twilight and night, Morana ruled until the sun-god began to look more gently and warmly on the face of the earth.
 As the ice chains in the water receded, all the villages rejoiced.
 While singing, they took to the waters, the now-free streams now, and threw in the image of winter and death, and with joyous voices greeted Vesna, the sweet goddess of spring.”

-Village girls can carry evergreen sprigs in the procession to burn or drown the effigy.
+Village girls can carry evergreen sprigs in the procession to burn or drown the effigy of the goddess of winter.
 Songs can be sung as the procession goes through the village.
 Touching or looking at Morana after she is in the water can lead to an epidemic or a bad harvest.
 Tripping or falling on the way home is very bad luck.

 Drowning Morana, though, to mark the end of winter’s infertility is no longer as popular as other related traditions, such as whipping away infertility on Easter Monday or burning an effigy of a winter witch on Walpurgisnacht, or April 30.
 The latter has been growing in popularity every year.